PS2Sanctuary/Sanctuary.SoeProtocol/docs/packet-reference.md

     Timeout = 2, // The other party has let the session become inactive.
     OtherSideTerminated = 3, // An internal use code, used to indicate that the other party has sent a disconnect.
     ManagerDeleted = 4, // Indicates that the session manager has been disposed of.
 Generally occurs when the server/client is shutting down.
-    ConnectFail = 5, // Indicates that a connection attempt has failed internally.
+    ConnectFail = 5, // An internal use code, indicating a session request attempt has failed.
     Application = 6, // The application is terminating the session.
     UnreachableConnection = 7, // An internal use code, indicating that the session must disconnect as the other party is unreachable.
     UnacknowledgedTimeout = 8, // Indicates that the session has been closed because a data sequence was not acknowledged quickly enough.